 set the PIN of a token.
-Usually the pin is stored in a hashed way. :param pin: the pin to be set for the token :type pin: basestring :param encrypt: If set to True, the pin is stored encrypted and can be retrieved from the database again set pin hash seed(pinhash, seed)
+Usually the pin is stored in a hashed way. :param pin: the pin to be set for the token :type pin: basestring :param encrypt: If set to True, the pin is stored encrypted and can be retrieved from the database again set realms (realms, add=False)